Learning outcomes

 Table of contents

-Integumentary system - Blood and hematopoiesis - Cardiovascular system - Respiratory system - Endocrine system - Digestive system - Urinary system - Introduction to the sense organs: eye and ear
+Integumentary system - Blood and haematopoiesis - Cardiovascular system - Respiratory system - Digestive system - Endocrine system

 Exercices

-The practical work illustrates in a practical, didactic and interactive way the cells, tissues and organs covered during the theoretical course.
-The microscope and a collection of histological slides are the main tools for acquiring histological skills but can be supplemented by diagrams, illustrations from reference books or the student's pen.
-The computer support www.histology.be offering a library of digitized microscopic images is a powerful educational tool allowing the student to complete his study in the field.
-The order of the Practical Work sessions respects the order of the theoretical course lessons, with a slight time lag necessary for the assimilation and understanding of the material.
-Participation in practical work is not compulsory, but is strongly recommended.
-As a reminder, the overall assessment of this teaching unit involves an exam on the practical part (see Assessment methods).
+The practical work illustrates in a didactic and interactive way the organs covered during the theoretical course.
+The microscope and a collection of histological slides are the main tools for acquiring histological skills.
+The computer support www.histology.be offers a library of digitised microscopic images, enabling students to complete their study remotely.
+The chronology of the sessions follows the order of the theoretical lessons, with a slight time lag to allow the material to be assimilated.

 Assessment method